aifatelescope/datared/book/background-info.md

 ### Quantum efficiency

 The quantum efficiency (QE) is the ratio of electrons to the number of photons hitting the pixel.
-QEs of top grade sensors as used in professional observatories are far above 90% over a significant wavelength range.
+QEs of top grade sensors used in professional observatories are far above 90% over a significant wavelength range.
 For many basic considerations we can therefore assume that one photon leads to one electron, and use the words photons and electrons interchangeably.
 We will do so in the present tutorial.

 ```{figure} ./figures/QHY600_QE_curve.jpg
 ---